 Table of Contents

 The Sirens are one of the most intriguing creatures in Greek mythology and western culture.
 Known for their hauntingly beautiful singing, the Sirens would lure sailors close to dangerous rocks and to shipwreck.
 But while we know them as beautiful singing women, they weren’t always depicted in this way.
 Their presence in modern times differs vastly from the depictions and myths of the sirens in Ancient Greece.
 So who were the Sirens exactly?
 Were they mermaids or strange bird women?

 Who are the Sirens?

-The origin of the Sirens is most likely Asian.
-They may have become a part of Greek mythology through the influence of Asian traditions in artworks of Ancient Greece.
-Depending on the author, the parentage of the Sirens changes, but most sources agree that they were the daughters of the river god Achelous with one of the Muses.
+Depending on the author, the parentage of the Sirens varies, but most sources agree that they were the daughters of the river god Achelous and one of the Muses.

-Early depictions of the Sirens showed them as half-woman half-bird creatures, similar to harpies, who lived by the sea, similar to harpies.
+It’s interesting that early depictions of the Sirens showed them as half-woman half-bird creatures who lived by the sea, similar to harpies.
 However, in later versions, the depiction of Sirens changed and they became mermaids.
-They had female heads and torsos, with fish tail from their navel downwards.
-Around the Middle Ages, the Sirens morphed into the figure that we now call mermaids.
+They had female heads and torsos, with a fishtail from their navel downwards.
+It was only around the Middle Ages that the Sirens truly morphed into the figure that we now call mermaids.

 The Sirens stayed on an island near the strait of Scylla and Charybdis after the search for Persephone ended.
 From there, they would prey on the ships passing nearby, enticing the sailors with their charming singing.
 Their singing was so beautiful that they could make the wind stop to listen to them.
 It’s from these singing creatures that we get the English word siren, which means a device that makes a warning noise.

-With their musical ability, they attracted the sailors from the passing ships, who would come closer and closer to the dangerous rocky coast of the Sirens’ island and ultimately get shipwrecked and dashed on the rocks.
+With their musical ability, they attracted the sailors from passing ships.
+These sailors would come closer and closer to the dangerous rocky coast of the Sirens’ island and ultimately get shipwrecked and dashed on the rocks.
 According to some myths, the corpses of their victims could be found all along the shores of their island.

 The Sirens vs. The Muses